 The King Conservation District Regional Food System Program was established in 2015 to support the action plans of the King County Local Food Initiative and the Puget Sound Regional Food Policy Council.
 Based on input from a wide range of local food system advisors, KCD implemented a series of initiatives to strengthen our local food economy.
 Program components include Regional Food System Grants and Early Action Projects, which are outlined below.

 The KCD Regional Food System Grant Program supports projects that contribute to the economic viability of local farmers, encourage new farmers, expand acreage in food production, improve food access, and increase demand for King County farm products.
 Eligible applicants include farmers, producer networks, marketing cooperatives, farmers markets, businesses, schools, special districts, nonprofit organizations, tribes, and jurisdictions within the KCD service area.

 In the program’s first two years KCD awarded $1.4 million in grants to 20 organizations to implement a wide range of innovative projects to strengthen our local food economy.
-See the program page linked above for this year’s timeline and details on previously funded projects.
+See the program page for this year’s timeline and details on previously funded projects.

 Early Action Projects

 As an essential component of the KCD Regional Food System Program we initiated a series of Early Action Projects based on the following criteria: